 - lemon juice: freshly squeezed is best.
 Even a small amount adds bright notes to this dressing

 - olive oil: extra virgin

 - sea salt and pepper: just a little, to your taste

 - Measure the remaining ingredients.

-- Add all ingredients to a small glass jar with a tight-fitting lid or a salad dressing bottle and shake, shake, shake!
+- Add all ingredients to a small glass jar with a tight-fitting lid or a salad dressing bottle and give it a good shake!

 ❓How long will Maple Balsamic Vinaigrette last?